atechnology-company/soliloquy/docs/build.md

 # Soliloquy Build System Guide

-This guide covers the different build methods available for Soliloquy OS and helps you choose the right approach for your development environment.
+This guide covers the different build methods available for Soliloquy and helps you choose the right approach for your development environment.

 ## Build Method Decision Tree